-Regional Annual Club Championships
+Regional Annual Club Championship: Runoffs and Finals

-The four regular seasons are followed by the World Cup of iRacing[TM] Regional Annual Club Championships (RACCs), a week-long competition to determine the year's top club in each region.
-The RACC includes the six-day RACC Runoffs during which members of all qualifying clubs - clubs that won a Regional Season Club Championship (RSCC) during the year - race and accumulate points for their club in accordance with the same formula used during the RSCC (see Section 4 above).
+The four regular seasons are followed by the World Cup of iRacingTM Regional Annual Club Championships (RACCs), roughly a week-long competition to determine the year's top club in each region.
+The RACC includes the RACC Runoffs during which members of all qualifying clubs - clubs that won a Regional Season Club Championship (RSCC) during the year - race and accumulate points for their club in accordance with the same formula used during the RSCC.

-Every member of every eligible club is encouraged to race during the RACC Runoffs, Tuesday through Saturday.
+Every member holding a class D license or above of every eligible club is encouraged to race during the RACC Runoffs.
+One "car reset" will be allowed per race.
 Races will be spread out during the day for both road and oval racing.
 At the start of the week, drivers will be automatically placed in divisions based on several factors determined by iRacing, including the just-concluded season.

-The RACC Runoffs will be followed by the RACC Finals on Sunday, January 31, 2010, which will determine who represents each region in the World Cup of iRacing.
-All drivers are encouraged to register for the RACC Finals prior to race start time, but only the top two (or possibly three) drivers from each division (or groups of divisions as determined by iRacing) based on Race points scored during the just concluded six-day RACC Runoffs will be in the Finals race.
+The RACC Runoffs will be followed by the RACC Finals on Saturday, January 29, 2011, which will determine who represents each region in the World Cup of iRacing.
+All drivers are encouraged to register for the RACC Finals prior to race start time, but only the top two (or possibly three) drivers from each division (or groups of divisions as determined by iRacing) based on Gross Club Points scored during the just concluded RACC Runoffs will be in the Finals race.
 For example, based on the week's scoring, if drivers ranked 1-8 within a division and club registered to race, only drivers ranked 1 & 2 from that division would be allowed into that championship race.
-If driver's 1 & 2 do not register to race than the system will select the next highest rated two drivers who have registered.
-Club members can register for as many races as they want on any day including Saturday.
+If drivers 1 & 2 do not register to race than the system will select the next highest rated two drivers who have registered.
+Club members can register for as many races as they want.

-If a club does not have the required number of drivers for a particular Racing Division, the club shall receive the average of all Clubs' points for that particular Racing Division.
+If a club does not have the required number of drivers for a particular Racing Division, the club shall still only score the actual club points for that particular Racing Division even if it is zero.

-The clubs that score the most points across both categories (Road and Oval) and all divisions in their region during the one-day RACC Finals will be the Regional Annual Club Champions and advance to the World Cup of iRacing[TM] Championship to be held on February 6, 2010.
+The clubs that score the most points across both categories (Road and Oval) and all divisions in their region during the one-day RACC Finals will be the Regional Annual Club Champions and advance to the World Cup of iRacingTM Championship to be held on January 30, 2011.